 The INGE2E command is specified in the command entry of the entry/type-pair E2E_ADPT/ACORESTART.
-It recycles the MOVE group only in cases when ACORESTART is caused by recycling the primary automation agent or an ACF COLD of the configuration file.
+It recycles the MOVE group when ACORESTART is caused either by recycling the primary automation agent, or by a refresh or an ACF COLD of the configuration file.